mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 # Docker Bake 🐳

-`Docker buildx bake` is a feature that introduced in `Docker 24.0` . ***It helps us to build and push multiple images in parallel.
-It also helps in ease of use and maintainability for Build Configurations when running `docker buildx build` with multiple options.*** We can declare all the build configurations in a single declarative file and run `docker buildx bake` to build all the images in parallel and without specifying all the build configurations in a single command.<br>
+`Docker buildx bake` is a feature introduced in `Docker 24.0`. ***It helps us to build and push multiple images in parallel.
+It also helps in ease of use and maintainability for Build Configurations when running `docker buildx build` with multiple options.*** We can declare all the build configurations in a single declarative file and run `docker buildx bake` to build all the images in parallel without specifying all the build configurations in a single command.<br>

-Bake file can be written in `YAML`, `JSON`, or `HCL` format.
-I'm gonna use `HCL` Syntax for these Article.
+The bake file can be written in `YAML`, `JSON`, or `HCL` format.
+I'm going to use `HCL` syntax for this article.

 ### Prerequisites for Using Docker Build Checks